jiatangzhi/password-generator-python/README.md

-# Password Generator Python
+# Password Generator in Python
-Minimal password generator in Python